 -

-Greek myth name of two characters, a son of Prometheus,
+the name of a son of Ares

 -

-Greek myth name of the god of
+(Διόνυσος): Greek name composed of the elements

-"Zeus" and Nysa,2 the name of a
+the name of a god of

 legendary land/mountain where Dionysos was raised and

-Note 2: There are many places bearing
+nursed by rain-nymphs.
+There are many places bearing the

-the name Nysa in Anatolia, Turkmenistan, Poland and
+name Nysa in Anatolia, Turkmenistan, Poland and

 Serbia.
 The Serbian Nysa is spelled Nis and has been